-Heart of the City's recreation league is a volunteer coached league, providing opportunities for boys and girls ages 7-13 to learn the skills of soccer in a fun, nurturing environment.
+Heart of the City's recreation league is a volunteer coached league, providing opportunities for boys and girls ages 5 (born in 2013)-16 to learn the skills of soccer in a fun, nurturing environment.

 Because the true power of the sport of soccer is its capacity to make a different in a young person’s life, this league provides the benefits of mentorship and team-building experiences that instills invaluable life lessons along with teaching children important athletic skills related to control, mobility, balance, and agility.
 Two seasons are hosted annually: